SecurityBrewery/catalyst-docs/docs/catalyst/admin/install.md

 You can install it on your own server or use a cloud provider.

 The latest release can be found on the [GitHub releases page](https://github.com/SecurityBrewery/catalyst/releases).
-The release contains a binary for Linux, and macOS.
+The releases contain binaries for Linux and macOS.

 Once you have downloaded the binary, and unpacked it, you can start Catalyst with `cataylst serve`.